meumobi/ams-hb/README.md

 We didn't test on all of these browsers versions but should work.

+If you'd like more details about the prebid workflow we recommend to read [theguardian post about hb](https://github.com/guardian/frontend/blob/ea9fcb675025e8e8c4f6489ed892937979f07f34/static/src/javascripts/projects/common/modules/commercial/docs/header-bidding.md), explaining:
+- how the browser performs auctions
+- how AdServer responds to them read
+- how adverts are displayed

 UPDATE 2018-05-24: we use prebid.js v1.11.0

 # ONE by AOL: Dynamic Ad Call Library